reidmorrison/semantic_logger/README.md

 This will result in the log output identifying the log entry as from the ExternalSupplier class

     2012-08-30 15:37:29.474 I [48308:ScriptThreadProcess: script/rails] (5.2ms) ExternalSupplier -- Calling external interface

+[SyncAttr](https://github.com/ClarityServices/sync_attr) is a gem that supports lazy loading and thread-safe initialization of class attributes

 #### Tagged Logging